-Generating content and choosing the method of delivery are crucial aspects of learning and development.
-Seemingly small choices like these can help keep learning offerings applicable to organizations and participants.
+With the sudden shift to remote working and learning, organizations are challenged with generating content and choosing the method of delivery for learning and development and keeping learning offerings applicable to organizations and participants.

-With this huge shift in culture, location, and even the timing of work, individuals in the learning and development field have the opportunity to move their face-to-face learning to online platforms.
-Though some elements of in-person facilitation translate well to a virtual session, other elements need modified.
+With this huge shift in culture, location, and even the timing of work, individuals in the learning and development field have the advantage of being able to move their face-to-face learning to online platforms.
+Though some elements of in-person facilitation translate well to a virtual session, other elements need modification.

 In the book Virtual Training Basics, Cindy Huggett identifies three key differences between in-person and virtual sessions: